-What is a Weathervane and how does work?
+What is a Weather vane & how does work?

 A weather vane is an instrument for showing the direction of the wind.
 They are typically used as an architectural ornament to the highest point of a building.
-Although partly functional, weathervanes are generally decorative, often featuring the traditional cockerel design with letters indicating the points of the compass.
-The word 'vane' comes from the Anglo-Saxon word 'fane' meaning 'flag'.
+Although functional, weather vanes are generally decorative, often featuring the traditional cockerel design with letters indicating the points of the compass.